Symptoms of COVID-19: Multisystem inflammatory syndrome in children

 Following the infection, children may develop multisystem inflammatory syndrome, also called paediatric multisystem inflammatory syndrome.
 This has symptoms similar to Kawasaki disease, which can possibly be fatal.

 Long COVID

 Post-COVID Condition

 Longer-term effects of COVID-19 have become a prevalent aspect of the disease itself.
-These symptoms can be referred to as many different names including post-COVID-19 syndrome, long COVID, and long haulers syndrome.
+These symptoms can be referred to by many names including post-COVID-19 syndrome, long COVID, and long haulers syndrome.
 An overall definition of post-COVID conditions (PCC) can be described as a range of symptoms that can last for weeks or months.
 Long COVID can be present in anyone who has contracted COVID-19 at some point; typically, it is more commonly found in those who had severe illness due to the virus.

 Symptoms

 Long COVID can attack a multitude of organs such as the lungs, heart, blood vessels, kidneys, gut, and brain.
 Some common symptoms that occur as a result are fatigue, cough, shortness of breath, chest pains, brain fog, gastrointestinal issues, insomnia, anxiety/depression, and delirium.
 A difference between acute COVID-19 and PCC is the effect that it has on a person's mind.
 People are found to be dealing with brain fog and impaired memory, and diminished learning ability which has a large impact on their everyday lives.
 A study that took a deeper look into these specific symptoms took 50 SARS-CoV-2 laboratory-positive patients and 50 SARS-CoV-2 laboratory-negative patients to analyze the variety of neurologic symptoms present during long COVID.
 The most frequent symptoms included brain fog, headache, numbness, dysgeusia (loss of taste), anosmia (loss of smell), and myalgias (muscle pains) with an overall decrease in quality of life.